Pexilo/SoTReader/README.md

 I noticed that many people documenting the lore of Sea of Thieves were writing the text in-game by hand, I created this script to allow you to automate this by taking only simple screenshots.

 Important notes:
-* The script uses the CPU to detect the text, speed may vary depending on your components.
+* The script uses the CPU to detect the text, speed may vary depending on your.
-* Don't run the same images multiple times if you find mistakes, the results will be the same just correct them by hand.
+* Don't run the same images multiple times if you find mistakes!
+The results will be the same, just correct them by hand.
 * What I've tested: this specific font doesn't work with the script (font used mainly on Larinna scrolls), <a href="https://i.imgur.com/hxr7BRB.jpeg">see this image</a>.
 * All lore books and dialogues should work properly.
 Make sure your screenshots are clean, avoid island popups or player names.